obiwanus/focus-zig/LOG.md

 - Undo/redo

 # DONE
++ When editing a buffer, adjust the cursor in the inactive editor accordingly
 + Open 2 editors with the same buffer (if opening side by side)
     + Create text buffers separately from editors
     + When selecting a file for which we already have an open buffer on the side, create another editor for the buffer